 In addition to her research and teaching, Dr. Marker works on initiatives for social justice and equity in the academy.
-A co-founder of the Race and Pedagogy Working Group at the University of Chicago, she organizes workshops, facilitations, and community classes on power, privilege, and inclusive teaching.
-She is a member of the Graduate Faculty in History at Rutgers-New Brunswick, Rutgers’ Center for African Studies, and the Governing Council of the Western Society for French History (WSFH).
-She currently chairs the WSFH Mission Prize Committee and the WSFH engagé.e.s Committee (formerly the WSFH’s DEI Committee).
+A co-founder of the Race and Pedagogy Working Group at the University of Chicago (2015), she has organized workshops and community classes on power, privilege, and inclusive teaching.
+In 2023-24, Dr. Marker is serving as president of the Camden Chapter of Rutgers AAUP-AFT.
+She’s also a member of the Graduate Faculty in History at Rutgers-New Brunswick, the Executive Committee of Rutgers’ Center for African Studies, and the Faculty Advisory Board of Rutgers’ Center for European Studies.

 ~PUBLICATIONS~